What are adenoids?

 District Medical Group

-Professional clinical services encompass all physicians and mid-level providers staffing a multitude of DMG and Valleywise Health facilities across Maricopa County, including an acute care hospital, three inpatient behavioral health centers, 11 health centers providing primary and specialty care, two emergency departments, the internationally recognized Arizona Burn Center and many unique, effective outreach programs.
+Professional clinical services encompass all physicians and mid-level providers staffing a multitude of Valleywise Health facilities across Maricopa County, including an acute care hospital, three inpatient behavioral health centers, 11 health centers providing primary and specialty care, two emergency departments, the internationally recognized Diane & Bruce Halle Arizona Burn Center and many unique, effective outreach programs.
 In collaboration with Valleywise Health, we provide care for more than 450,000 patients annually.

-DMG is a trusted partner in training future healthcare providers in Arizona and has more than 220 residents in more than a dozen programs and 60 affiliated programs training with DMG physicians in Valleywise Health locations.
+DMG is a trusted partner in training future healthcare providers in Arizona and has more than 220 medical residents and fellows in more than 60 affiliated programs training with DMG physicians in Valleywise Health locations.
 DMG is also a founding partner of the Creighton University Arizona Health Education Alliance which aims to increase the number of physicians and other health professionals in Arizona by improving and expanding current health education programs.

 DMG prides itself on clinical excellence.
 More than 95% of DMG physicians are board certified.
 Patient satisfaction surveys consistently rate DMG physician performance above the national average.